 Double-Take Availability has its own scripting language to control some, but not all Double-Take Availability features.
 This Scripting Guide does not explain Double-Take Availability features and functions, only the scripting aspects of Double-Take Availability.
-For details on the features and functions, see the Double-Take Availability User's Guide.

 The scripting language can be used in the Double-Take Availability Command Line client or in script files.
 The client and script files use the same set of commands.